 - 1) General location map of the planning area showing access roads to the location. - 2) CPA map (this may consist of several maps to account for the entire planning area).
 This map will specifically include: - a) Boundary lines for the Planning Land Units (PLUs) with labels (name, number, or both).
 A PLU is a unique geographic area, defined by a polygon, which has common land use and is owned, operated, or managed by the same participant or participants.
-The PLU is the minimum unit for planning. - b) Land-use designation and any applicable land-use modifiers such as irrigation for each PLU, as appropriate.
-The NRCS-recognized land uses and land use modifiers are listed in the National Planing Procedures Handbook, Definitions section.
-Here is a link to the National Planning Procedures Handbook: https://directives.sc.egov.usda.gov/viewerFS.aspx?hid=44407 - c) Acreage for each PLU. - d) Location of sensitive resources and setbacks, if applicable. - e) Soil map units identified by field and interpretations or soil properties as defined by the state including drainage class and hydrologic group, ecological site and or plant community description that includes potential forage production; and soil health properties and interpretations. - f) Locations of planned and applied conservation practices. - g) If the planning area includes nonprivate lands, such as Federal or Tribal lands, a land status map must be included to display land ownership categories (Private, State Trust, BLM, Tribal, and Territorial, etc.). - 3) Soil maps and other natural resource maps used to support the planning activity. - 4) All maps developed for the CPA will include: - a) Map title. - b) Participant's name. - c) Assisted By [TSP planner's name]. - d) Name of applicable conservation district, county, and State.
+The PLU is the minimum unit for planning. - b) Land-use designation and any applicable modifiers such as irrigation for each PLU, as appropriate. - c) Acreage for each PLU. - d) Location of sensitive resources and setbacks, if applicable. - e) Soil map units identified by field and interpretations or soil properties as defined by the state including drainage class and hydrologic group, ecological site and or plant community description that includes potential forage production and soil health properties and interpretations. - f) Locations of planned and applied conservation practices. - g) If the planning area includes nonprivate lands, such as Federal or Tribal lands, a land status map must be included to display land ownership categories (Private, State Trust, BLM, Tribal, and Territorial, etc.). - 3) Soil maps and other natural resource maps used to support the planning activity. - 4) All maps developed for the CPA will include: - a) Map title. - b) Participant's name. - c) Assisted By [TSP planner's name]. - d) Name of applicable conservation district, county, and State. - e) Date prepared.